Amrin Amin: Political career

 Amrin became a PAP activist in Sembawang GRC soon after the 2011 general election.
 He made his political debut in the 2015 general election as part of a four-member PAP team contesting in Sembawang GRC and won.
 He was subsequently appointed as Parliamentary Secretary for Home Affairs.
 During a Cabinet-reshuffle in 2015, he was appointed as Parliamentary Secretary for Health.

-During the 2020 general election, Amrin contested in the newly-created Sengkang GRC as part of a four-member PAP team and lost.
+During the 2020 general election, Amrin contested in the newly created Sengkang GRC as part of a four-member PAP team and lost.
 He became the third PAP MP to lose re-election after a single term in Parliament, joining Ng Pock Too and Seet Ai Mee.
 This was the second instance of the PAP losing a GRC to the Opposition, since their loss in 2011 to the Worker's Party in Aljunied GRC.

-After his election loss, Amrin continued to serve in Sengkang GRC as an unelected representative of the PAP between 2020 to 2022.
-In March 2022, Amrin passed his position as PAP branch chair of Sengkang Central on to Dr Elmie Nekmat, but is officially still on PAP's Sengkang GRC team.
+Amrin continued as PAP branch chair of Sengkang Central from 2020 to 2022.
+In March 2022, he was replaced with Elmie Nekmat.